 10. I bought my Walking Poles after my hip replacement.
 I was a little unsteady on my feet but desperate to get out walking again.
 The poles provided the stability I needed but also (bonus!) supported upper body strength.
 I haven’t used them now in some time but am going to take’em for a spin tonight.
 Oh, important to know that you can change up the little feet depending on the terrain you are walking on.
 Here are some Keen Fit poles like I have – in Canada and in the States.

-*Hey folks, on this page I have provided affiliate links for amazon – both for my fellow Canadians and my southern U.S. neighbors.
-The tiny bit of profit I make if you buy one of my favorite resources from my links helps me to pay some of my website costs (which really add up, let me tell you!)
+*Hey folks, on this page I have provided affiliate links for amazon.
+The tiny bit of profit I make if you buy one of my favorite resources (or anything) by following one of my links helps me to pay some of my website costs (which really add up, let me tell you!)
 Thank you kindly for your support. xo